Call for Candidates

 A group of highly-trained and reliable independent raters (IR) will conduct several tests via tele-assessment (a video call over a secure, encrypted internet connection) at different time points.
 The IR will not know the study design, the number of visits or number of treatments the participant has received and will not have access to data collected by the sites during the treatment period.
 These measures and the fact that the people performing these tests are independent of the active study reduces the chance of bias.
 IR visits will be assigned based on availability of the rater.

-Required Language Fluency in either
+Required Language Fluency

 Required Experience and Skills